mCodex/react-native-sensitive-info/website/docs/ios_options.md

 You can set this to a string and fallback to pin code authentication.

+## kSecUseOperationPrompt

+When `touchID` is `true` you must pass `kSecUseOperationPrompt` to inform users why are you prompting TouchID or FaceID.

 ## Enable Face ID

 To enable Face ID, for iOS X and above or iPad Pro, set `kSecAccessControl` to `kSecAccessControlBiometryAny`.
 For example: